-You’re unlikely to be declined life insurance for smoking cannabis unless your usage is of a dangerous level, although your premiums may be increased.
+You’re unlikely to be declined life insurance for smoking cannabis unless your usage is of a dangerous level.

-And in some instances, if your use is very sparse, it’ll not be declared on your application at all.
+In some instances, if your use is very sparse, it may not be declared on your application at all.

 It can be tempting to not declare your cannabis use (especially as the act is illegal) but insurers are not there to judge.

 Failure to disclose your cannabis habits during the application, however, could deem your policy invalid and risk your loved ones being denied a pay out.